mpcen/policies/privacypolicy.md

 ### Who We Are and What This Policy Covers

 Hi!
-We're GARBAGETIME.APP.
-We run a mobile application to help you with your fantasy football team all year long.
-This policy covers the mobile app - GARBAGETIME.APP.
+We're GarbageTime Pros.
+We run a Chrome Extension to help you with your fantasy football team all year long.
+This policy covers the extension - GarbageTime Pros Fantasy Football Extension.

 ### Creative Commons Sharealike License